rthuffman/WFGY/ProblemMap/Inverse_Atlas/runtime-guide.md

 - inverse-governed output controls confidence better
 - inverse-governed output separates route promise from actual authorization

-If the demo only makes one answer longer and the other shorter, that is not yet a very meaningful result.
+If the demo only makes one answer longer and the other shorter, that is not yet a meaningful result.

 The meaningful result is a **change in governance behavior**.

 ---

-## What `inverse-eval.txt` is expected to judge 📏
+## 📏 What `inverse-eval.txt` Is Expected to Judge

 The evaluator artifact is expected to judge legality under the Inverse Atlas framework.